• Skip to main content

 • Weekly Grind

-Working Smarter with Construction Data
+Working Smarter with Construction Project Data in One Place

-September 13, 2020 by Kylie Scott
+September 6, 2020 by Kylie Scott

 In past years, construction data was collected mostly on paper and filed away at the end of each project never to be seen again.
 While we are definitely seeing a movement of data being put to good use, the construction industry is still hesitant to take the plunge.
-However, the benefits and insights that big data, predictive analytics, and real-time data can provide are enormous.

 Data Defined